How to connect an Amazon Fire TV Stick on your laptop

 Note: Ensure your desktop PC has a wireless adapter, otherwise you will not be able to connect to the Fire Stick.

-3. Go to Settings > System > Display to change the resolution and scale of the screen.
+- To adjust the view, go to Settings > System > Display to change the scale so it fits your TV screen perfectly.

 Have a Mac?